Skip to main content

 What should I do if I am a lawful permanent resident?

-As a lawful permanent resident, you must submit copies of both the front and back of your Permanent Resident Card.
+Include a photocopy of both the front and back of your Permanent Resident Card with your submission.

 How do I choose the correct eligibility category code on I-956H?

-Before beginning, ensure you understand the eligibility category code that applies to your situation, as it dictates the basis for filing Form I-956H.
-Be sure to carefully review the instructions relevant to your specific eligibility category.
+The eligibility category code you select dictates the basis for filing Form I-956H.
+Before you begin, ensure you review the instructions relevant to your specific eligibility category.

 What supporting documents do I need for I-956H?

 When submitting your form, ensure you include all required evidence and supporting documents as detailed in the Specific Instructions and What Evidence Should You Submit sections.
 This includes passport numbers and countries, as well as information regarding U.S. national or lawful permanent resident status.
-Be sure to provide all evidence as outlined in the instructions accompanying your form.
+Be sure to provide all evidence specified in the instructions along with your form.

 What happens after I submit I-956H?